Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/smoothing.rst

-Note that a mesh, or any faces that have been set as *Flat*, will not change their shading when *Auto Smooth* is activated: this allows you extra control over which faces will be smoothed and which ones won't by overriding the decisions made by the *Auto Smooth* algorithm.
+Note that a mesh, or any faces that have been set as *Flat*, will not change their shading when *Auto Smooth* is activated: this allows you extra control over which faces will be smoothed and which ones will not by overriding the decisions made by the *Auto Smooth* algorithm.